-- migrate to SharePoint Online in Microsoft 365 or
+- SharePoint 2013 to SharePoint Online Migration

-- upgrade to SharePoint 2019 or SharePoint Server Subscription Edition on premises
+- Upgrade to SharePoint 2019 or SharePoint Server Subscription Edition on-premises

 One more choice, albeit not a smart one, is you could go on using SharePoint 2013 unsupported, but that comes with countless risks.
 If you think opting for an upgrade or migration project need not be right at the top of your to-do list now, think again.
 You will find the risks associated with running unsupported quite alarming.